SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 --------------------------

-A :newTerm:`value type` is a type whose value is copied when it is assigned to a variable or constant, or when it is passed to a function.
+A :newTerm:`value type` is a type whose value is copied when it's assigned to a variable or constant, or when it's passed to a function.
-You've already been using value types extensively throughout the previous chapters.
+You've already used value types extensively throughout the previous chapters.
 All the basic types in Swift --- integers, floating-point numbers, Booleans, strings, arrays, and dictionaries ---